ManitB320/multi-agent-system/README.md

 1. Open the Frontend: Navigate to frontend/index.html in your web browser.

-2. Ingest PDFs: Before querying, use the "Upload PDF" button to ingest the sample documents from the sample_pdfs/ folder.
+2. Ingest PDFs: Before querying, use the "Upload PDF" button to ingest the sample documents (or your own pdf that includes text) from the sample_pdfs/ folder.
 This builds the internal FAISS vector store.

 3. Ask a Query: Enter a question in the "Ask me something..." box.
 The system will automatically route the query to the correct agent(s).